vadi2/DHP-temp/input/pagecontent/services.md

 - Audit of all operations and actions of users (AuditEvent)
 - Investigation of information security incidents
 - Protection of the legal interests of the physician and the patient (through the recording of events and authorship)

 ### Nursing
 ### Patient health journey management

 The PHJM Service defines the digital patient journey — from the initial point of contact to the final outcome of a treatment episode, encompassing intermediate observations, clinical orders, and interactions.
-The objective of the service is to provide end-to-end, structured, and reliable support for the patient’s care pathway within the Unified Digital Healthcare Platform (UDHP) through:
+The objective of the service is to provide end-to-end, structured, and reliable support for the patient's care pathway within the Unified Digital Healthcare Platform (UDHP) through:

 * integration of all key clinical events of the patient into a single chain: encounters, diagnoses, observations, treatments, episodes, and outcomes;